-‘Let the country speak in one voice,’ Arun Jaitley slams Opposition, asks them to introspect
+Arun Jaitley slams Opposition, asks them to introspect; Congress responds

 New Delhi, Feb 28: Union Finance Minister Arun Jaitley on Wednesday slammed the Opposition parties for accusing the government of politicising anti-terror activities and appealed them to introspect to their statement.
 He also advised the Opposition to "let the country speak in one voice" amid the escalating tensions between India and Pakistan following the Pulwama attack.